pranavbaburaj/hlm/README.md

 # HLM
 **HLM** stands for **"Hascal Library Manager"**.

-HLM is the official and standard library-manager like script for the [Hascal Programming Language](https://github.com/hascal/hascal).
+HLM is the official and standard library-manager for the [Hascal Programming Language](https://github.com/hascal/hascal).

 **HLM is written in Hascal**
 ## Getting Started